RoddyJaques/UK-Vaccine-Tracker/README.md

 Projections.py - Estimates when priority groups will be vaccinated by and creates figures with estimates

-TweetPlots.py - Tweets figures created by CumulativePlot.py and DailyPlot.py
+TweetPlots.py - Tweets figures created by CumulativePlot.py, DailyPlot.py and Projections.py in a thread

-TweetProjections.py - Tweets figures created by Projections.py
+RetweetThread.py - ReTweets the first tweet of the previously created thread

-VaxTraxFunctions.py - Contains functions used to gather and format data in DailyPlot.py and CumulativePlot.py
+VaxTraxFunctions.py - Contains functions used to gather and format data

 tweepy_auth.py - Python code to create tweepy API, access and consumer keys have been replaced by XXXXX's